Remote, On-Site, or Hybrid Work – A Guide and Insights For Your Team

 The Hybrid Workspace

-As companies plan for their next phase of work, many will likely implement both a remote and physical workspace, or what we’re calling a hybrid workspace.
-A hybrid workspace provides employees the ability to choose day-to-day where they would like to work.
-Some employees can work remote full time while others will be in a physical office bright and early each day.
+As companies plan for their next phase of work, many will likely implement both a remote and on-site workspace, or what we’re calling a hybrid workplace.
+A hybrid workplace provides employees the ability to choose day-to-day where they would like to work.
+Some employees can work from home, offsite full time while others will be in a physical office bright and early each day.
 But both groups have the flexibility to change their working location based on their schedules, projects, or needs of the day.

 Allowing employees to tailor their workspace to their needs can have a dramatic impact on productivity, and employees seem to know it.
 That same study conducted by Envoy that surveyed 1000 full and part-time employees in the US found that a whopping 94% would like to still be in the office at least once a week.
-Physical and remote workspaces both have their place, and a hybrid workspace allows your team to choose the environment that best suits their needs and work.
+On-site and remote workspaces both have their place, and a hybrid work environment allows your team to choose what best suits their needs and work.

 The hybrid workspace is not without its challenges.
-The top three concerns about the hybrid workspace are concern over others coming to work sick, not being able to see friends and teammates as often, and missing out on birthdays, activities, and other events that can build and maintain culture.
-Just as Zoom helped facilitate fully remote workspaces and full physical workspaces, the Zoom platform is essential to productive hybrid workspaces.
+The top three concerns about the hybrid working model are concern over others coming to work sick, not being able to see friends and teammates as often, and missing out on birthdays, activities, and other events that can build and maintain culture.
+Just as Zoom helped facilitate fully remote workspaces and full physical workspaces, the Zoom platform is essential to productive workspaces for a hybrid distributed workforce.

 Hybrid Workspace Checklist

-The hybrid workspace blends the advantages and challenges of both the physical office space and the remote workspace.
-This makes your communication platform more important than ever, and Zoom has the tools and features to provide the flexibility your team wants, with the safety and accessibility they need to stay connected no matter where they work.
-Use the checklist below to gauge your readiness to deploy a hybrid workspace.
+The hybrid work model blends the advantages and challenges of both the physical in-office space and the remote workspace.
+This makes your communication platform more important than ever, and Zoom has the tools and features to provide the flexibility hybrid workers want, with the safety and accessibility they need to stay connected no matter where they work.
+Use the checklist below to gauge your readiness to deploy a hybrid workforce.

 Fully Remote Workspace

-Keeping your team connected and together, even when they’re apart.
+Keeping your remote team connected and together, even when they’re apart.

 Fully Remote workspace

-Remote work is not a new concept, but over the past year it’s taken a massive leap forward, from a conceptual strategy to the day-to-day reality of most information workers.
-The past year has been an incredible experiment in remote work, and that experiment has yielded some very real and surprising benefits to companies that have embraced it.
+Remote work is not a new concept, but over the past year, WFH has taken a massive leap forward, from a conceptual strategy to the day-to-day reality of most information workers.
+The past year has been an incredible experiment in the flexibility of offsite remote work, and that experiment has yielded some very real and surprising benefits to companies that have embraced it.

 Productivity has long been the top concern of many companies as they considered flexible working options.
-Over the past year, many companies have found the flexible working options actually improved their team’s productivity.
+Over the past year, many companies have found that flexible working options, like remote working, actually improved their team’s productivity.
 One Gartner study showed that when employees are given the flexibility to choose when and where they work, the percentage of top performers rose by 19 points to 55%.
-That means a majority of the employees at remote companies are top performers!
+That means a majority of the employees at companies that work remotely are top performers!

 Worker desire for flexibility in where and when they work is mirrored in hiring trends.
 According to Karin Kimbrough, Chief Economist at LinkedIn, “We’re seeing a huge increase in demand for remote work on our platform, one that will have a significant long-term impact on the labor market.
 Globally, we’re seeing four times the number of jobs that offer remote work since March.”

 For these reasons and more, the remote work trend is not going anywhere soon.
-According to a Gartner study, seventy-four percent of surveyed companies plan to institute some form of remote work for their employees on a permanent basis.
+According to a Gartner study, seventy-four percent of surveyed companies plan to institute some form of remote working option for their employees on a permanent basis.
 But successful remote work requires the right communication and collaboration tools, and Zoom offers a complete communication platform for your remote team to work from home, a coffee shop, or even the beach.

-Keeping your employees connected, giving them new ways to collaborate, and facilitating the interactions that build and maintain company culture are all crucial elements of a successful, productive remote workspace.
+Keeping your employees connected, giving them new ways to collaborate, and facilitating the interactions that build and maintain company culture are all crucial elements of a successful, productive distributed workforce.
 Your communication platform is the hub that makes all of this possible.
-Use the checklist below to gauge your readiness to deploy a fully remote workspace.
+Use the checklist below to gauge your readiness to deploy a remote working environment for your employees.

 Zoom Events for Company Culture